 "Jesus on roller skates, Ryan.
 What else did she tell you?"

 "D'Marcus, write this down.
-She says that the assassin is Vitomar Vukovic from Serbia and he has a rare Walther W2000 sniper rifle.
+The assassin is Vitomar Vukovic from Serbia and he has a rare Walther W2000 sniper rifle.
 Shelly, look up the address of Pincelli Construction.
 Oh, Angel said that Vukovic flew into Mexico, crossed over in a border tunnel, and drove to Chicago.
 Did you get all that?"

 "Yes, Ryan.
 I jotted it all down," D'Marcus said.

-"Honey," Shelly saidsaid, "the Pincelli Construction address is 1737 South Michigan Avenue.
+"Honey," Shelly said, "the Pincelli Construction address is 1737 South Michigan Avenue.
 They went bust six months ago."

 "Got it, Ryan.
 Stay on the phone.
 I'm going to multi-task a few things.
 By the way, I'm at home, going through a few reports."

-Special Agent Mason punched in the number for the FBI Earth Resources unit in Langley, Virginia; a familiar voice answered.
+Special Agent Mason dialed the number for the FBI Earth Resources unit in Langley, Virginia; a familiar voice answered.

 "Hello, Agent Mason.
 Walter Danvers speaking.
 How can I help?"